 Genetics in Medicine Publication by TRANSPERS Analyzes Private Payer Coverage Policies for ApoE Genetic Testing for Late-Onset Alzheimer’s Disease

-In this article, by Arias et al, the authors evaluated the potential impact of Alzheimer’s disease field advancements on ApoE genetic testing coverage decisions.
+In the article Private payer coverage policies for ApoE-e4 genetic testing by Arias et al, the authors evaluated the potential impact of Alzheimer’s disease field advancements on ApoE genetic testing coverage decisions.
 As the field advances, ApoE testing may have an important clinical role, particularly considering that disease-modifying therapies are under evaluation by the Food and Drug Administration (FDA).
 If the FDA approves a therapy, payers may be motivated to reevaluate their existing coverage policies.

 Efforts to identify disease-modifying therapy for Alzheimer’s disease are tightly linked to understanding the etiology of the disease, the underlying pathology, and risk factors – including genetic risk factors.
 ApoE-e4 (ApoE) status is the most significant genetic risk factor for late-onset Alzheimer’s disease.
 Clinical access to ApoE genetic testing for predictive or diagnostic testing related to Alzheimer’s disease is determined, in part, by payers’ coverage policies.
 Yet, there is a gap in understanding private payers’ policies and their rationale for their coverage policies regarding ApoE genetic testing.
 This study in Genetics in Medicine, is the first to examine private payers’ coverage policies that apply to ApoE genetic testing for late-onset Alzheimer’s disease.